tetris-bot-protocol/tbp-spec/text/0000-randomizer.md

 `randomizer` | A string indicating which randomizer the game is using.

 Possible `randomizer` values:
-- `"uniform"`: Any piece may show up at any time with no or little bias.
+- `"uniform"`: Pieces are chosen randomly with little to no bias.
 - `"seven_bag"`: Pieces are drawn uniformly at random from a bag without replacement.
 When the bag is empty, it is refilled with one of each piece.
 - `"general_bag"`: Pieces are drawn uniformly at random from a bag without replacement.
 When the bag is empty, it is reset to its filled state, which is specified in the `randomizer` object on the `start` message.
+- `"unknown"`: Fallback if no known randomizer is able to accurately represent the randomizer that the game uses.

-If the value of the `randomizer` attribute is not present or not recognized (as may be the case if more randomizers are added in the future), the bot should treat it as having the value `"uniform"`.
+If the value of the `randomizer` attribute is not present or not recognized (as may be the case if more randomizers are added in the future), the bot should treat it as having the value `"unknown"`.

 ## `start` Message Additions